Galway Plate Preview, Tips, Runners & Trends

 Galway Plate Past Winners

 Here are the Galway Plate past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won, along with the age & weight of the horse.
+Each row details the race year, the winning horse, and the horse's age & weight.
 The horse's trainer and the jockey at the time of winning the Galway Plate are also displayed, along with the starting price at which the horse was sent off.

 YearHorseInfo